 Shuyang Wang, Zelong Wei, Xi Song, Sanggyun Na and Jing Ye

-7. Run away or stick together: the impact of firm misbehavior on alliance partners’ defection in China
+7. Run away or stick together: the impact of firm misbehaviour on alliance partners’ defection in China

 Lucy Sojung Lee and Weiguo Zhong

-Chris Rowley is Visiting Fellow at Kellogg College, University of Oxford, UK, and is Professor Emeritus at Cass Business School, City, University of London, UK.
-He has over 30 years' experience in university systems in the UK, Europe and Asia and has won several international grants.
-He is the editor of three journals, including Asia Pacific Business Review, and has published over 700 articles, books, chapters, and practitioner pieces.
+Chris Rowley is Visiting Fellow at Kellogg College, University of Oxford, UK; Visiting Professor at the Graduate School of Education, Tohoku University, Japan and University of Business and International Studies, Geneva, Switzerland and Professor Emeritus at The Business School, City University of London, UK.
+He has over 30 years of experience in university systems in the UK, Europe and Asia and has won several international grants.
+He is the editor of three journals, including Asia Pacific Business Review, and has published over 700 articles, books, chapters and practitioner pieces.
 He regularly provides interviews, expert comments and opinion pieces to the international media, including news services, TV, radio and practitioner outlets.

 Ingyu Oh is Professor of International Business at Kansai Gaidai University, Japan.
 He has spent most of his academic career teaching and researching Japanese, South Korean and Taiwanese corporations, with an emphasis on leadership, governance, innovation and organizational evolution.
-He is currently the President of the World Association for Hallyu Studies.
+He is currently Associate Editor of Asia Pacific Business Review.